What is Word Segmentation?

 Use probabilistic model to segment into:

-Improves downstream tasks like machine translation and named entity recognition
+Improves clarity for tasks like document classification and entity linking

 Example 2: Search Query Tokenization